-Day-to-day risk management is the responsibility of all employees of MUS(EMEA).
-Accountability for second line risk management, with the exception of compliance, conduct and reputational risk, resides with the CRO, who reports directly to the Chief Executive Officer ("CEO") and the BRC.
-Market, credit, operational, and model risk are overseen by the Joint Risk Management Committee ("JRMC") supported by its underlying sub-committees.
+Day-to-day risk management is the responsibility of all employees of the Group.
+Accountability for second line risk management, with the exception of compliance and conduct risk, resides with the CRO, who reports directly to the Chief Executive Officer ("CEO") and the BRC.
+Market, credit, operational, model and reputational risk are overseen by the Joint Risk Management Committee ("JRMC") supported by its underlying sub-committees.

 Valuation risk is overseen by the Traded Products Valuation Committee ("TPVC").
 Liquidity and capital risk is overseen by the Asset and Liability Committee ("ALCO"), which is chaired by the Chief Financial Officer ("CFO").
 Compliance, conduct and legal risk are overseen by the Joint Compliance Committee ("JCC").
 Second line risk management of compliance risk and conduct risk resides with Chief Compliance Officer ("CCO"), who reports directly to the CEO.
-Reputational risk management resides with the CEO and the Executive Committee.